dominicbosch/webapi-eca/pages/installation.md

 Apply your settings, for example:

+{% highlight json %}
 {
   "http-port": 8125,            # The port on which the system listens for requests "db-port": 6379,              # The db-port where your redis instance is listening "log": {                      ### logging configurations
     "mode": "development",      # if set to productive no expensive origin lookup is performed and logged "io-level": "info",         # the log-level for the std I/O stream "file-level": "info",       # the log-level for the log file "file-path": "server.log"   # log file path, relative to cwd "nolog": "false"            # false if no log shall be generated at all.
 Mainly used for unit tests }
 }
+{% endhighlight %}

 Start the server: